Sticky Date Cake

 Slices of rich sticky date cake laid on top of each other, with the top one being picked up

-More delicious vegan sweet treats to try
+More delicious vegan recipes to try

 • Looking for another deliciously sweet and sticky cake recipe?
 Try the original Jamaican Ginger Cake with Passion Fruit Icing – it’s a community favourite!